tenzir/tenzir/web/blog/tenzir-for-splunk-users/index.md

 Analysis:

 - SPL's `timechart` does an implicit group by timestamp.
-As we TQL's `summarize` operator, we need to explicitly provide the grouping field `ts`.
+As we use TQL's `summarize` operator, we need to explicitly provide the grouping field `ts`.
   In the future, you will be able to use `:timestamp` in a grouping expression, i.e., group by the field with the type named `timestamp`.